fduckart/uh-cpp-ldap/README.md

 This project uses the test server and requires that you specify a password for the special DN in the program properties file (ldapuh.properties).
-The 'filedrop' special DN is specified in the properties and should most likey be changed to whatever one you want to use.
+An application special DN is specified in the properties and should most likely be changed to whatever one you want to use.

 **Building the Program**